-If your vehicle does not fit these parameters, you may still have some protection, just not under Indiana's Lemon Law.
-If you received a warranty from the dealer when you bought it, you might have some coverage under the Federal Magnuson Moss Warranty Act, U.S. Code Title 15, Chapter 50, Sections 2301 to 2312.
+If your vehicle is listed above, you may still have some protection, just not under Indiana's Lemon Law.
+If you received a warranty from the dealer when you bought it, you might have some coverage under the Federal Magnuson Moss Warranty Act.

 If you've given the dealer the required time to fix the trouble, but your car still isn't running properly, you'll need to take a look at the owner's manual or warranty to determine what to do next.

-If the manual or warranty states that written notice of car trouble is required to be given to the manufacturer before you may attempt to receive a refund or replacement, then you'll have to comply.
+- If written notice of car trouble is required to be given to the manufacturer before you may attempt to receive a refund or replacement, then you'll have to comply.
 Be sure to include copies of all the repair reports.
 Send everything to the manufacturer's address as listed in the manual.

-If the manual or warranty states that the manufacturer already has some sort of informal dispute resolution in place that's been approved by the Indiana Attorney General, then you'll have to follow along with whatever those procedures might be.
+- If the manufacturer already has some sort of informal dispute resolution in place that's been approved by the Indiana Attorney General, then you'll have to follow along with whatever those procedures might be.
 Afterwards, if you're not satisfied with the resolution, you may then file a lawsuit using the Lemon Law.

 If you win the resolution, the manufacturer has 30 days to either replace your vehicle with one of comparable value, or refund your money.
 It will be your choice.
 If you choose to take the money, you will be given the purchase price (including any trade-in allowance or other credit) minus a reasonable allowance for use.
 Also, the manufacturer is liable for any costs associated with the car trouble, such as towing or rental car fees.